dwt/fluent/Readme.md

 `_` is actually the function `wrap` in the `fluentpy` module, which is a factory function that returns a subclass of Wrapper, the basic and main object of this library.

 This does two things: First it ensures that every attribute access, item access or method call off of the wrapped object will also return a wrapped object.
 This means that once you wrap something, unless you unwrap it explicitly via `.unwrap` or `._` it stays wrapped - pretty much no matter what you do with it.
 The second thing this does is that it returns a subclass of Wrapper that has a specialized set of methods, depending on the type of what is wrapped.
-I envision this to expand in the future, but right now the most useful wrappers are: `Iterable`, where we add all the python collection functions (map, filter, zip, reduce, …), as well as a good batch of methods from `itertools` and a few extras for good measure.
+I envision this to expand in the future, but right now the most useful wrappers are: `Iterable`, where we add all the Python collection functions (map, filter, zip, reduce, …), as well as a good batch of methods from `itertools` and a few extras for good measure.
 Callable, where we add `.curry()` and `.compose()` and Text, where most of the regex methods are added.
 [Explore the method documentation for what you can do]()).

 TODO add link!

 ### Easy Shell Filtering with Python

-It could often be super easy to achieve something on the shell, with a bit of python.
-But, the backtracking (while writing) as well as the tendency of python commands to span many lines, makes this often just impractical enough that you won't do it.
+It could often be super easy to achieve something on the shell, with a bit of Python.
+But, the backtracking (while writing) as well as the tendency of Python commands to span many lines, makes this often just impractical enough that you won't do it.

 That's why `fluentpy` is an executable module, so that you can use it on the shell like this:

     $ python3 -m fluentpy "lib.sys.stdin.readlines().map(str.lower).map(print)"

-In this mode, the variables 'lib', '_' and 'each' are injected into the namespace of of the python commands given as the first positional argument.
+In this mode, the variables 'lib', '_' and 'each' are injected into the namespace of of the `python` commands given as the first positional argument.

 ### Imports as expressions

-Import statements are (ahem) statements in python.
+Import statements are (ahem) statements in Python.
 This is fine, but can be really annoying at times.

-Consider this shell text filter written in python:
+Consider this shell text filter written in Python:

     $ curl -sL 'https://example.com/lists.php' \
     >    | egrep -A1 'star_[345]' \